“I’ve been from Tucson to Tucumcari

 But as a native Georgian, the son of a small-town Southern preacher, I’m ready to spend more time in my part of the world with my people.

 I spent the first 20 years of my career in the mainstream media as a syndicated columnist with The Chicago Tribune, a columnist with The Washington Post and a writer and video producer with AOL.
-Even now I still hang a shingle out occasionally at The Huffington Post.
+Even now I still hang a shingle out occasionally at The Huffington Post (read some of my ramblings here if you like).
+I also still pick a little music (thanks to everybody who’s downloaded a song or bought an album or watched a video; I’m willing to give it away for free and do, but I indeed appreciate your attention).
 But my focus these days is the remarkable story of the Southeast produce industry and where we fit in to this amazing deal that literally keeps the world fed.

 I’ll still be out there on the road, and I’ll still be coming where you live.
 There’s still a whole lot for me to learn.
 My phone is always on, my door is always open, and I do hope you won’t hesitate to let me hear from you about ways I can make Southeast Produce Weekly the perfect crossroads for us all to meet up with Southern accents.